 After breast lift surgery, patients are placed in a surgical dressing that may include a support bra.
 Swelling is expected and patients should take it easy for a few days.
 The swelling will start to resolve within 1-2 weeks after surgery and most patients are able to resume modest activities within about 2-3 weeks.
 A breast lift typically takes about 6-8 weeks for a full recovery.

-Swelling and bruising can be assisted by applications of ice, remembering to wrap the ice in several towels (not applying it directly to the skin or you may produce an ice burn).
+Swelling and bruising can be assisted by applications of ice, remember to wrap the ice in several towels (not applying it directly to the skin or you may produce an ice burn).
 There may be a temporary loss of sensation around the breasts and on the nipples due to trauma to the local nerves.
-This usually settles in two to three month, however may persist longer.
+This usually settles in two to three month, however, may persist longer.

 Do not be afraid to ask questions or to let the staff or your Surgeon know of any specific problems or worries that you may have.
 After drain removal, dressing check and bra fitting you will be followed up on a regular basis by our Nursing staff.